AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Global secondary index/Use SDK/Local secondary index.md

 # Local secondary index

-After you create index tables for a base table, you can read data from the index tables or delete specified index tables.
+After you create an index table for a data table, you can read data from the index table or delete the specified index table.

 ## Use Tablestore SDKs